-The following table summarizes the amounts each of our named executive officers would be entitled to receive as of December 31, 2019 following certain types of terminations of employment or in connection with a change in control.
+The following table summarizes the amounts each of our named executive officers would be entitled to receive as of December 31, 2020 following certain types of terminations of employment or in connection with a change in control based on the severance and change in control guidelines in place as of December 31, 2020.
 The amounts shown in the following table are approximate and reflect certain assumptions that we have made in accordance with SEC rules.
-These assumptions are that the termination of employment or change in control occurred on December 31, 2019 (the last day of our 2019 fiscal year), and that the value of a share of our common stock on that day was \$29.13, the closing price on December 31, 2019, the last trading day of the calendar year.
+These assumptions are that the termination of employment or change in control occurred on December 31, 2020 (the last day of our 2020 fiscal year), and that the value of a share of our common stock on that day was \$25.66, the closing price on December 31, 2020, the last trading day of the calendar year.
 In addition, in keeping with SEC rules, the table does not include payments and benefits that are not enhanced by the termination of employment or change in control.